Design & Layout of Your New Kitchen

 - Space available

 As stated in the previous blog post what you do in your kitchen will determine how it needs to be laid out.
-As a general rule of thumb the area between oven/hob, fridge and sink should be in some form of working triangle as these are the three areas you need to walk between most frequently.
+As a general rule of thumb the area between oven/hob, fridge and sink should be in some form of working triangle.
+These are the three areas you need to walk between most frequently.

 While there are no hard and fast rules of what you can put where, there are guidelines to make sure your kitchen is as practical and as safe as possible.